Guidance

 The 2016 contract applies to dentists in hospital based posts approved for core and specialty dental training.
 It does not apply to dentists undertaking foundation training in general dental practice (vocational training placements).

-The educational decision to approve time of out a training programme to pursue other activities such as research, Masters qualifications, fellowships, voluntary work or other experience is made according to the provisions clearly set out in the Gold Guide.
+The educational decision to approve time of out a training programme to pursue other activities such as research, masters qualifications, fellowships, voluntary work or other experience is made according to the provisions clearly set out in the Gold Guide.
 The 2016 contract for doctors in training allows for such OOP activity to occur.

 The key part of arranging OOP activity is to have that activity prospectively planned and approved so that employers can accommodate it as part of their workforce and rota planning.
-There is no difference between the 2002 new deal terms and the 2016 contract in this regard.

 1.4 Why do I have to offer to work additional hours to the NHS before I can take up locum work?